intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/open_webui_with_ollama_quickstart.md

 This quickstart guide walks you through setting up and using [Open WebUI](https://github.com/open-webui/open-webui) with Ollama (using the C++ interface of [`ipex-llm`](https://github.com/intel-analytics/ipex-llm) as an accelerated backend).

-### 1 Run Ollama on Linux with Intel GPU
+### 1 Run Ollama with Intel GPU

-Follow the instructions on the [Run Ollama on Linux with Intel GPU](ollama_quickstart.html) to install and run "Ollama Serve".
+Follow the instructions on the [Run Ollama with Intel GPU](ollama_quickstart.html) to install and run "Ollama Serve".
 Please ensure that the Ollama server continues to run while you're using the Open WebUI.

 ### 2 Install the Open-Webui